Faculty Handbook: Vancouver Campus

 Faculty will use Canvas for all course sections.
 For each course, faculty will, at a minimum:

-- Post a full course syllabus, including faculty contact information and office hours
+• Post the course syllabus, including faculty contact information and office hours

-Faculty are also encouraged to include additional ways for students in each class to connect with other students in a virtual environment.
+Faculty are also encouraged to include additional ways for students in each class to connect with others in a virtual environment.

 Faculty Use of Turnitin

-New York Institute of Technology has a license agreement with Turnitin, a cloud based online service that can be used to detect and prevent plagiarism in student assignments.
-Student work is protected by the Personal Information Protection Act (PIPA) in BC as they are educational records.
+New York Institute of Technology has a license agreement with Turnitin, a cloud-based online service that can be used to prevent, detect, and report plagiarism in student assignments.
+Student work is protected by the Personal Information Protection Act (PIPA) in BC.

 All faculty choosing to use Turnitin or any other plagiarism detection services must notify students on the official course syllabus:

-- Of the rights of the student to not submit personally identifiable information (PII) to Turnitin.
-PII includes the student's name, social security number, and/or their New York Tech Student ID number.
+• Of the student's right to not submit personally identifiable information (PII) to Turnitin.
+PII data includes the student's name, social security number, and/or their New York Tech Student ID number.

-- Students must be informed that not submitting PII to Turnitin will have no impact on their success in the class.
+• That not submitting PII to Turnitin will have no impact on the student's success in the class.

-- Faculty will ensure students' privacy while carrying out the verification process of student work for academic honesty by removing all personally identifiable information.
+• That faculty will ensure students' privacy while verifying the student's work for academic honesty by removing all personally identifiable information.

 If a faculty member personally submits student work to Turnitin or other plagiarism detection sites, the faculty member must remove all PII from the work.